 Searx also allows you to run your own instance of the search engine.
 The drawback with your own instance, however, is that your search results won’t be mixed with other users.
 Searx is open source and available on GitHub.

-Because Searx is open source and freely available for anyone to use, there are a number of different public instances you can utilize.
+Because Searx is open source and freely available for anyone to use, there are a number of different public instances you can utilize for private searches.
 However, just like with Tor nodes, anyone with bad intentions can set up a “rogue” instance and potentially log user activity, as Searx explains here:

 What are the consequences of using public instances?